stleary/JSON-java/README.md

 **If you would like to contribute to this project**

 Bug fixes, code improvements, and unit test coverage changes are welcome!
-Because this project is currrently in maintenance phase, the kinds of changes that can be accepted are limited.
+Because this project is currently in the maintenance phase, the kinds of changes that can be accepted are limited.
 For more information, please read the [FAQ](https://github.com/stleary/JSON-java/wiki/FAQ).

 # Build Instructions